apache/trafficcontrol/blueprints/delivery.service.tls.versions.md

 protocol versions, to facilitate the ability of system administrators to quickly upgrade to a new protocol as it's released.

-A warning should also be issued if any Delivery Service is found to be a target of the Delivery Service being edited that does not support all of the TLS versions that the Delivery Service being edited itself does support, or if the Delivery Service being edited does not support all of the TLS versions supported by a Delivery Service of which it is a target, or if the Delivery Service being edited is the target of a Delivery Service which has other targets that support TLS versions not supported by the Delivery Service being edited.
+A warning should also be issued if any if the Delivery Service being edited is the target of a Delivery Service which has other targets that support TLS versions not supported by the Delivery Service being edited.

 Traffic Poral should also display some kind of warning - possibly in a dialog box - whenever the "Restrict TLS Versions" box is checked, advising that